metridoc/metridoc-grails-illiad/README.md

 The plugin only relies on two tables that were created by the [illiad job](http://github.com/metridoc/metridoc-job-illiad), `ill_cache` and `ill_transaction`.  `ill_cache` contains all the dashboard data in json format while `ill_transaction` provides all the data that can be downloaded.
+See the [illiad job](http://github.com/metridoc/metridoc-job-illiad) for more details about the illiad table structure.